Eric "Ricky" McKinnie: Career

-In 2001, McKinnie received an honorary Doctorate of Divinity from Carver Bible College.
+In 2001, McKinnie received an honorary Doctor of Divinity from Carver Bible College.
 From a 2006 interview, McKinnie became a part of The History Makers Collection of the Library of Congress.

-In 2003, McKinnie acted as the Blind Boys' tour manager as they performed in New Zealand.
-He continued as road manager.
+McKinnie took on the role of manager for the Blind Boys of Alabama in 1997.
+In 2000 he transitioned to Business Manager, a title he still holds today.
+Following the retirement of longtime group member and group leader, Jimmy Carter, McKinnie became the acting group leader in 2023.

 McKinnie, who was not with the Blind Boys of Alabama during productions of Lee Breuer and Bob Telson's The Gospel at Colonus in Atlanta in 1987 and on Broadway in 1988, performed with the group on September 4–9, 2018 at Central Park's Delacorte Theatre in New York in a limited run of free shows that prompted celebration among fans and critics alike.

 Ricky McKinnie has been included in two volumes of the New York Times best-selling Six-Word Memoirs Series, including Six Words: Fresh Off the Boat: Stories of Immigration, Identity, and Coming to America (2017), for which McKinnie was a guest speaker at Six Words Fresh Off the Boat: A Backstory Show in Atlanta on May 23, 2018, at the Jimmy Carter Presidential Library in Atlanta.

 As a member of the Blind Boys of Alabama, McKinnie is a spokesperson for Feed the Hungry Campaign, and supports the Diabetes Foundation, the Glaucoma Foundation and the Atlanta-based Family and Friends organization, which was founded by his family.
 McKinnie is also the founder and president of Atlanta-based nonprofit, Traditions Cultural Arts, Inc., an organization devoted to promoting and preserving traditional art forms by upholding the legacies of industry veterans and uniting them with their up-and-coming counterparts to provide opportunities for fellowship, sponsorship and mentorship.